 - 2 tablespoons of finely shredded coconut

 - 1/2 tsp baking powder

-2. break the white chocolate bar into small pieces with a knife and chill—the chocolate, not the knife.
+2. break the white chocolate bar in small pieces with a knife and chill-the chocolate, not the knife.

 3. sift the flour, baking powder, and baking soda together, add the melted butter and mix it into dough.